matrixise/www.wirtel.be/content/project/cpython.md

-+++
-title = "Contributor of CPython" author = "Stephane Wirtel" date = "2014-04-01T18:00:00"
-+++
+---
+title: "CPython Core Developer"
+author: "Stephane Wirtel"
+date: "2014-04-01T18:00:00"
+---

 ## Description

-CPython is the reference interpreter, written in C. Sometimes and when I have the possibility, I try to contribute to CPython.
+CPython is the reference interpreter of Python, written in C. I work on the documentation and some others aspects of CPython.

 ## Contributions

+* Bug Triager
+* Contribute to CPython sprints
+* Fix issues
+* Organise CPython sprints
 * Participate to CPython sprint at PyCons
-* Fix some issues
-* Organise a CPython sprint at PyCon.FR 2016
+* Work on the devguide